corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/checkpoint-tooling.md

 This causes the execution of a flow to test that each checkpoint can be used to restore the flow successfully.
 By using this feature you can address the following common problems:

 * Flows containing objects or leveraging data structures that cannot be serialized/deserialized correctly by Kryo (the checkpoint serialization library Corda uses).
-* Flows that are not idempotent or do not deduplicate behaviour (such as calls to an external system).
+* Flows that are not idempotent or do not deduplicate behavior (such as calls to an external system).

 If a failure occurs, you can find the stack trace in the node's log files.
 The stack trace indicates the object that was being serialized when the error occurred.
 Flows can be written to deliberately avoid checkpointing when calling a suspending function.
 In this case, the flow will reload from an earlier checkpoint.

 Idempotent and timed flows always retry from their initial checkpoint.
-When an idempotent or timed flow is reloaded after reaching a suspending function it will load the initial checkpoint and start from the beginning.
+When an idempotent or timed flow is reloaded after reaching a suspending function, it will load the initial checkpoint and start from the beginning.

 ### Enable automatic detection of unrestorable checkpoints